DevonDeRaad/DevonDeRaad.github.io/_pages/home.md

 I am passionate about reproducibility and accessibility in science, and I do my best to make my [published work](https://scholar.google.com/citations?user=cfjhgJAAAAAJ&hl=en) fully reproducible through [associated GitHub repositories](https://github.com/DevonDeRaad).

-I am currently on the academic job market, looking for opportunities to start my own research lab focused on answering exciting questions in evolutionary biology by studying wild bird populations across the globe.
+I am currently on the academic job market, looking for opportunities to start my own research lab focused on answering exciting questions in evolutionary biology by using cutting edge genomic approaches to study wild bird populations across the globe.